Cloud4Wi-Create/geosdk/sdk/integration/cordova.md

 # SDK Integration
-Follow this guide to install and include the GeoUniq plugin for Cordova into your project.
+Follow this guide to install and include the Geo SDK plugin for Cordova into your project.

 ## Table of Contents